python/cpython/Doc/library/importlib.rst

    The *path* argument is the directory for which the finder is in charge of searching.

-   The *loader_details* argument is a variable number of 3-item tuples each containing a loader, file suffixes the loader recognizes, and a boolean representing whether the loader handles packages.
+   The *loader_details* argument is a variable number of 2-item tuples each containing a loader and a sequence of file suffixes the loader recognizes.

    The finder will cache the directory contents as necessary, making stat calls for each module search to verify the cache is not outdated.
 Because cache